Our Commitment

 - health and safety;

-- Wages and income;
+- wages and income;

-- working hours.
+- working hours;

 We are committed to building a culture of trust and transparency within our business and supply chains and to work with suppliers and business partners to remedy adverse human rights impacts.
 We will never obstruct access to remedy and are open to collaborating in initiatives that provide access to remedy.

 M&S has a strict anti-retaliation policy.
 We encourage our employees and individuals within our supply chains and wider communities (including those that represent them) to report any wrongdoing without fear of retribution.
 This includes where human rights may be violated or where there is a breach of our labour standards.
 Workers or their representatives are best placed to raise issues locally and potentially solve a dispute as it is occurring.
 Localised solutions tend to be most attuned to local culture, the concerns of those whose rights are impacted, and opportunities for sustainable solutions.
-External investigations of complaints by brand companies or multi-stakeholder initiatives are an important and necessary back-stop to these processes and should ideally be used after all local mechanisms have been tried first.
+External investigations of complaints by brand companies or multi-stakeholder initiatives are an important and necessary backstop to these processes and should ideally be used after all local mechanisms have been tried first.

 We have both internal and external channels available for any party wishing to raise a concern, anonymously if required.
 We use a generic framework depending on the nature of the issue and local circumstances: